 Tips for Arriving at Athens International Airport

-If you arrange for transportation ahead of time you can rest assured you will have smooth arrival.
+If you arrange for transportation ahead of time you can rest assured you will have a smooth arrival.

 🚐 Book an airport transfer pick-up at Athens Airport!
 It’s nearly the same price as a taxi, with no waiting ; )

-Should I rent a car in Athens, Greece?
+Should I Rent a Car in Athens, Greece?

 Renting a car in Athens is only going to be necessary if you want the freedom to explore the area outside the city center.